postlund/pyatv/docs/documentation/protocols.md

 At its core, DMAP is basically a HTTP server (running on port 3689) that responds to specific commands and streams events back to the client.
 Data is requested using GET and POST with special URLs.
-Data in the responses is usually in a specic binary format, but depending on the request it can also be something else (like a PNG file for artwork).
+Data in the responses is usually in a specific binary format, but depending on the request it can also be something else (like a PNG file for artwork).
 The binary protocol will be explained first, as that makes it easier to understand the requests.